simplymas/simplymas.github.io/README.md

-uhh code to my website
+uhh code to my website.
 that's it.